TehAppKiller/flaresolverr-tak/README.md

 Hosts with limited resources might need to increase timeout (Check with 90s).

-This snap embeds Chrome .deb from Google servers as external executables cannot be called from a Snap and Ubuntu does not provides Chromium's packages ('chromium-desktop' package is a symlink to Chromium's snap).\
+This snap embeds Chromium binaries from Chromium snap as external executables cannot be called from a Snap and Ubuntu does not provides Chromium's packages ('chromium-desktop' package is a symlink to Chromium snap).\
 Thus it has quite an important size for the service it provides.\
-Thus it is limited to AMD64 architecture for now.
+Thus it is limited to Chromium snap's available architectures for now, built on same core.

 ## FAQ
 See my common doc about [FAQ](https://github.com/TehAppKiller/Snapcraft-common-doc/tree/main#FAQ).